Skip to main content

 📍 Location

-National Monument #27 is nestled within Singapore's Civic District, where you can find other National Monuments like Victoria Theatre and Victoria Concert Hall, and Asian Civilisations Museum just a stone's throw away.
-The nearest MRT stations to get to The Arts House are either City Hall MRT or Raffles Place MRT.
+The Arts House was the 27th building to be gazetted as a National Monument, and is located near other National Monuments such as Victoria Theatre and Victoria Concert Hall, and Asian Civilisations Museum (ACM).
+The nearest MRT stations are City Hall or Raffles Place.

 📅 Significant dates